pprados/langchain-references/README.md

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/pprados/langchain-references/blob/master/langchain_reference.ipynb)

 ## Introduction
-When publishing the LLM's response, it can be helpful to include links to the documents used to produce the answer.
+With a RAG project, when publishing the LLM's response, it can be helpful to include links to the documents used to produce the answer.
 This way, the user can learn more or verify that the response is accurate.

 The list of documents is retrieved from the vector database.
 Each fragment carries metadata that allows for precise identification of its origin (the URL, the page,